ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 Currently looking for Tasha Redwood, the police captain.

 Last members are Johnathon Black and Draxon Greenscale.
+They are headed to high point.